The Locker Key

 Hi Jake, it’s me.
 Mom’s feeling a lot better.
 I should be able to get back home by Saturday.
 Love you.

-Riley moves around on Jake’s hard drive until he finds Jake's personal phone directory.
-He opens it up and prints out a hard copy.
-Riley closes the computer and leaves with the bottle of water.
-He walks back down the driveway and up the street to where his car is parked.
-He gets in his car and drives off. more or less unnoticed.
+Riley moved around on Jake’s hard drive until he found a PDF of Jake’s phone list.
+He opened it up and printed out a hard copy.
+Riley closed the computer and left with the bottle of water.
+He walked back down the driveway and up the street to where his car was parked.
+He got in his car and drives off, more or less unnoticed.

-As he passes an alleyway, Mick Tyler’s Jeep pulls out and begins to follow.
-He left Jake at his house so he could write his column.
+As he passed an alleyway, Mick Tyler’s Jeep pulled out and began to follow.
+He had left Jake at his house so he could write his column.

-Mick follows Riley at a discreet distance.
-Riley drives casually through the city streets.
-After a few moments, Riley becomes aware of the Jeep following him.
-He begins a series of evasive maneuvers in his car but the Jeep stays with him.
-He steps up the pace of his evasiveness, but the Jeep still stays with him.
+Mick followed Riley at a discreet distance.
+Riley drove casually through the city streets.
+After a few moments, Riley became aware of the Jeep following him.
+He began a series of evasive maneuvers in his car but the Jeep stayed with him.
+He stepped up the pace of his evasiveness, but the Jeep still stayed with him.

-Finally, he takes a deep breath and decides on another tactic.
-He turns onto Queens Street then pulls over and parks his car along Queen Street.
-He enters a Starbucks and orders a latte.
-He takes it to a table by the window and sits down.
-He sips his coffee slowly.
-After a moment, Mick takes the seat across from him, a latte in his hand as well.
+Finally, he took a deep breath and decided on another tactic.
+He turned onto Queens Street, then pulled over and parked his car along Queen Street.
+He entered a Starbucks and ordered a latte.
+He took it to a table by the window and sat down.
+He sipped his coffee slowly.
+After a moment, Mick took the seat across from him, a latte in his hand.

 “I had a feeling you were somehow involved in this, Mick.”
-Riley says.
+Riley said

 “I was kind of hopin’ you wouldn’t be, Titus.”